AryaChakraborty/articulus_rag/CONTRIBUTING.md

 4. Select **your username** in the `base` option<sup>*</sup>
 5. Click **Create Pull Request**

-You can refer to the following articles on basics of Git and Github and also contact the Project Mentors, in case you are stuck (using issues or creating a new discussion):
+You can refer to the following articles on basics of Git and GitHub and also contact the Project Mentors, in case you are stuck (using issues or creating a new discussion):

 Start working on issue only after you got assigned that issue, and let the code owner put the special tags in case it is an open-source event 🚀.